I can’t even tell you how much I love this time of year in the Pacific Northwest. Warm days. Cool nights. And the berries. Oh, the berries…

 The kids did great, though, and we managed to pick around 25 pounds each.
 The kids raced up and down the rows, filling their bellies with berries and making new friends along the way.

-One of our favorite local picking spots is Sleight’s.
-The field is huge, the owners are relaxed, and their prices are unbeatable.
 If you haven’t had a chance to pick strawberries yet, call around!
 You should be able to find several that are still open for U-Pick.

 A few resources for you: